Live from FDIC 2018: Day Five

 “Education is critical in what we do.
 When I explain to people my model for learning in the fire service.
 You are taught at the academy what to do.
-You go to the fire house and practice and drill on what to do.
+You go to the firehouse and practice and drill on what to do.
 You go to real emergencies, you do something, it works, or it doesn’t work.
 You come back and use your feedback and go back to training again.
 It is a circle, it is a cycle, but injecting education makes the circle larger.” - Dr. Harry R. Carter

-George D. Post an illustrator for fire service publications created the brady overlays for the Brady Corporation.
+George D. Post an illustrator for fire service publications created the Brady overlays for the Brady Corporation.
 The International Society of Fire Service Instructor (ISFSI) honors an instructor every year with the George D. Post Instructor of the Year Award and this year’s recipient was Lieutenant Paul Combs.
 According to Dr. Carter, “An overlay went on an overlay projector and this was highly immobile.
 An overlay was things on a sheet of acetate.
-But there were multiple sheets, for example, the basic street, the building and your trucks arrives.
+But there were multiple sheets, for example, the basic street, the building, and your trucks arrive.
 What do you see?
 What do you do?
 While in my mind, reading, learning, gathering knowledge, creates overlays in your brain.
 So, when you turn into the block where that emergency is, rather a fire or an accident or whatever, your mind can flip through the overlays placing them in front of your mind’s eye what to do.” – Dr. Harry R. Carter

 Why should the new recruit, entry-level firefighter attend the Fire Department Instructor’s Conference?

 You need to join the family.
-There are courses at all level.
+There are courses at all levels.
 There are HOT courses that are a perfect follow up to your fire academy.
 These courses give you an opportunity to take what you have learned and share the knowledge you received while at FDIC with your own fire department.
 Teach a drill about what you have learned at FDIC with your own department and or agency.